menehune23/arduboy-dotmg/README.md

         1. Solder the D-Pad and A/B buttons **first**

         1. Solder the rear components
-           > There's a 4-pin right-angle header that sits under the charger board, purely for mechanical alignment (no electrical function) -- be sure to solder it **before** soldering the charger board
+           > There's a 1-pin right-angle header that sits under the charger board, purely for mechanical alignment (no electrical function) -- be sure to solder it **before** soldering the charger board

         1. Solder the front components
            > **IMPORTANT:**
            >
-           > - Solder the display **last**, so you can solder the EXT header underneath it
+           > - Solder the display **last**
+           >
+           > - For the dotMG Advance, you may need to trim the upper pin on the display before soldering to the system board (so the pin isn't blocked by the charger board)
            >
            > - Diodes are **polarized**!
 Ensure the band on the diode body lines up with the image on the PCB.